Play with these designs and draw inspiration from them for your own corsets - either to create modern corsets, or historical recreations.

 The 1885 ad raised questions.
 What is a diagonal cut for?
 Function, decoration, or gimmick?
 Katarina has a go at making one to find out.

-We look in detail at a rare antique shop find - a real, plus size Victorian corset - and then we give you the pattern.
+We look in detail at a rare antique shop find - a real, plus size Victorian corset with a 38" waist - and then we give you the pattern.